-3.7.1 These Partner Members are jointly nominated by the local authorities whose areas coincide with, or include the whole or any part of, the ICB's area.
+- 3.8.1 These Partner Members are jointly114 nominated by the local authorities whose areas coincide with, or include the whole or any part of, the ICB's area.
 Those local authorities are:

 - a) Cumberland Council

 - b) Darlington Borough Council

 - c) Durham County Council

 - d) Furness & Westmorland Council

 - e) Gateshead Council

 - f) Hartlepool Borough Council

 - g) Middlesbrough Council

 - h) Newcastle upon Tyne City Council

 - i) North Tyneside Council

 - j) Northumberland County Council

 - k) Redcar & Cleveland Borough Council

 - I) South Tyneside Council

 - m) Stockton-on-Tees Borough Council

 - n) Sunderland City Council

-- 3.7.2 This member will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria:
+- 3.8.2 This member will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria:

 - a) Fulfil any other criteria as may be set out in NHS England guidance.

 - b) Declare themselves willing to serve as a full member of a unitary Board, inter alia responsible for stewardship of NHS funds and be bound by individual and collective accountability for decisions even where these may be unpopular or attract criticism.

 - c) Agree that they will bring knowledge and perspective from their sectors but not be delegates or carry agreed mandates from any part of that sector.

 - d) One member must also fulfil a leadership role as either chief executive or council leader within their respective local authority area.

-- 3.7.3 Individuals will not be eligible if:
+- 3.8.3 Individuals will not be eligible if:

-- a) Any of the disqualification criteria set out in 3.2 apply.
+- a) Any of the disqualification criteria set out in 3.2 apply

 - b) Any other exclusion criteria set out in NHSE guidance applies.

-- c) They cannot provide unequivocal assurances in relation to the criteria in 3.7.2 b) or c).

-- 3.7.4 This member will be approved by the ICB Chair, supported by an Appointments Panel.
+- c) They cannot provide unequivocal assurances in relation to the criteria in 3.8.2 b) or c). - 3.8.4 This member will be appointed by the ICB Chair, Supported by an Appointments

-- 3.7.5 The appointment process will be as follows:

-- Partner members will be nominated jointly by their respective sector in line with the requirements of the Act and related Guidance. - b) Nominated individuals who meet the criteria outlined at 3.1 and 3.5.3 will complete an application process against a published role specification. - c) Selection and appointment processes will be designed to take account of equality, diversity and inclusion at each stage of the process to increase diversity on the Board.
+Panel. [x] subject to the approval of the Chair. - 3.8.5 The appointment process will be as follows:43 - a) Partner members will be nominated jointly by their respective sector in line with the requirements of the Act and related Guidance. - b) Nominated individuals who meet the criteria outlined at 3.1 and 3.6.3 will complete an application process against a published role specification. - c) Selection and appointment processes will be designed to take account of equality, diversity and inclusion at each stage of the process to increase diversity on the Board.
 We will also look to ensure a breadth of perspectives from across our whole ICS geography, with members that bring expertise from key professional backgrounds including adults' services, children's services, and public health.